 I also recommend Alcoholics Anonymous, if your addiction is causing issue this holiday season perhaps consider going to a meeting in your area?
 The support may help.
 Al Anon is their connected organisation for those affected by others' drinking.
 Al Anon and Alcoholics Anonymous are international organisations.
 Like the Samaritans they are non religious, anonymous and free support services.
 Take the help if you need it.

-Clarity Therapy is a psychotherapy service which is online, over the phone and office based.
+Clarity Therapy is a psychotherapy service which is online based.
 See the links below to follow on social media or for more information.

 Relevant Links & Resources to this article: